homanchou/xr/book/08-User Joined-Moved-Left-Events.md

 ## Presence

 Virtual presence is the concept of being able to see each other online at the same time in a shared space.
-The first events that we will work on will help us establish our avatar positions and rotations.
-Our goal is to produce some events like this:
+The first events that we will work on will help us establish our avatar head position and rotation.
+Our goal is to produce some room events like this:

 ```
-{event: "user_joined", payload: {user_id: "tom", position: [...], rotation: [...]}}
+{event: "user_joined", payload: {user_id: "tom", pose: {head: [...]}}
-{event: "user_moved", payload: {user_id: "tom", position: [...], rotation: [...]}}
+{event: "user_moved", payload: {user_id: "tom", pose: {head: [...]}}
 {event: "user_left", payload: {user_id: "tom"}}
 ```
 This way as soon as someone joins the room, we know where to draw them.
 And when someone moves we know where to move them.

 ### Joining Needs a Position

 Starting with the "user_joined" event, it makes sense that when we join a room we first appear in a location that is dictated by the kind of environment the room is hosting.
 Thus far we've hardcoded our camera at a fixed location in the scene like security camera overseeing everything.
-But just like the other entities that a room stores about itself stored in the components table, we ought to have one entity specifically purposed to tell us where the game starts.
+But just like the other entities that a room stores about itself in the components table, we ought to have one entity specifically purposed to tell us where the game starts.
 This entity is called the spawn_point.

 ### Create Spawn Point Entity